solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 Argument: fees in lamport (u64), disable read lock (boolean) by default false.

 This instruction will set the application fees for an account in the `Account` structure.
-It will also update if the read locks on the account has been disabled in the `Account` structure.
+It will also update if the read locks on the account should be disabled in the `Account` structure.
 Before executing transactions Solana runtime will check the data set by this instruction for an account against application fees paid by the instruction.
-The account must already exists and should be rent-free inorder to change its application fees.
+The account must already exist and should be rent-free to change its application fees.
-Application fees cannot to be updated on externally owned accounts, i.e accounts where system program is the owner of the account.
+Application fees cannot be updated on externally owned accounts, i.e accounts where system program is the owner of the account.

 #### Rebate Instruction